Questions About Charleston SC

 Great airport!
 It is not a hub for any airline, but many of the major carriers fly here.
 You can typically find direct flights to Atlanta, Chicago and major cities in the northeast.
-United, Delta, U.S. Air and others fly here.
-Southwest started flights in March of 2011.
+United, Delta, U.S. Air, Southwest, and Frontier fly here.
 Best of all, the average delay time for flights from Charleston is less than 10 minutes.
 You will love how easy it is - great parking, easy to navigate, and the rocking chairs by the windows seem to relax everyone from normal travel stress.

 Do you have bugs in Charleston?

 We expect you may have questions we haven't answered here.
-Please feel free to give us a call at 843-259-9913 or contact us.
+Please feel free to give us a call at 843-259-9913 or email us.
 We are happy to help!

 Disclaimer - We have attempted to provide helpful information on this site.
-You should seek professional advice for any specific needs you have beyond the scope of this site.
+You should seek professional advice for any specific needs or concerns you may have.